alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 > `false` converts to `"false"`, and vice-versa<br>
 > 15 converts to "15", and vice-versa

-In any case, I put together a table of comparisons show evaluations of truth and truthiness in Terraform 0.11 and 0.12<sup>2</sup>.
-Truthy and falsey means these are not equal to the booleans `true` or `false` but they will evaluate as `true` or `false` in a boolean context.
-And the `-` means a syntax error is seen in a boolean context.
-The highlighted lines show the behaviour that changed from 0.11 to 0.12.
+In any case, I put together a table of comparisons to show evaluations of truth and truthiness in Terraform 0.11 and 0.12<sup>2</sup>.

+When reading this table, note that the `-` means a syntax error would be seen in a boolean context (the actual errors seen change from version to version).
+And the highlighted lines show the behaviour that changed from 0.11 to 0.12.

 |Value|Terraform 0.11|Terraform 0.12|
 |=====|=============|==============|